nir2002/webpack-config/README.md

 # webpack-config

-a set of webpack configuration files
+A set of webpack configuration files